jenkinsci/electricflow-plugin/README.md

 # CloudBees CD/RO version dependencies

 Starting with CloudBees CD/RO v2023.02.0, you must upgrade to CloudBees CD plugin v1.1.30 or later.
 Failure to do so will result in failed plugin procedures.
-Plugin versions v1.1.30 are backwards compatible with previous CloudBees CD/RO releases.
+Plugin versions v1.1.30 or later are backwards compatible with previous CloudBees CD/RO releases.

 # Plugin features